Doctor Who USAU - Part 1: The Original Series Begins (1963 - 1971)

 The series was an incredibly popular series not only in the United States but also globally.
 BBC TV, which had initially turned down the series, aired Doctor Who on Saturday evenings in the United Kingdom several months after its American premiere on November 23, 1963, with much success.
 Some historians felt that it was the series’ success in the UK, which was perhaps even more popular than in the States, that kept the series alive for decades.

 While Doctor Who was popular, Walston started to grow weary of the series’ run and started to get typecast in science-fiction productions.
-Prior to the launch of the fifth season in 1967, it was revealed that Watson would step down from the role of The Doctor, and the high-profile role was coveted by many top performers in Hollywood.
+Prior to the launch of the fifth season in 1967 (the second without Verity Lambert, who returned to the BBC two years prior), it was revealed that Watson would step down from the role of The Doctor, and the high-profile role was coveted by many top performers in Hollywood.
 The series made several surprising casting decisions for The Doctor.

 The producers and writers decided to create a natural transition that would explain the casting changes between the Doctors.
 The episode "The Tenth Planet," was a four-part serial written by Twilight Zone creator and frequent contributor Rod Serling and directed by a young promising director named Steven Spielberg and featured the first regeneration of the Doctor.